 Glasgow is a city compact with things to see and do and similar to Edinburgh as it’s easy to get around.
 It’s also steeped in history and heritage.
 Glasgow is also classed as a hidden gem.

-Glasgow has so much to offer in the way of iconic building from the City Chambers, Glasgow Cathedral to the Hampden Park.
+Glasgow has so much to offer in the way of iconic building from the City Chamber and Glasgow Cathedral.
 There’s also the Glasgow Science Centre or the Hunterian Museum and Art Gallery.
 Glasgow also has beautiful parks and gardens, great shopping experiences, outstanding food and drink, arts and culture as well as whisky distilleries and breweries and let’s not forget the exciting nightlife.
 They say ‘People make Glasgow ‘.
 So why not come and experience it for yourself.

 Similar to many regions in Scotland, The Scottish Borders is also steeped in history.
-It also has great outdoor activities on offer and it caters for all sporting interests.
+It also has great outdoor activities on offer and it caters for all sporting interests, from fly fishing to equestrian centres.
 There are many events and visitor attractions in the Scottish Borders from walking, abbeys, museums, gardens, archaeological sites to crafts and historical buildings.
 The Borders is renowned for its beautiful landscapes.
 It also offers outstanding facilities for cycling, hill walking and bird watching.
 It is also home to the World Famous Melrose Sevens Rugby tournament which was held back in April of this year.